rayanwaked/Skyliner/README.md

 * **Native SwiftUI App:** Written entirely in Swift and SwiftUI for a fully native iOS experience.
 * **Bluesky Integration:** Connects to the decentralized Bluesky social network via ATProtoKit, handling authentication and feed data through the AT Protocol.
-* **Modern Architecture:** Uses a scalable MVVM-like architecture with managers and view models, making the code easy to understand and extend.
 * **UI/UX Focus:** Polished interface elements and animations (custom components, icons, and backgrounds) for an engaging user experience.
 * **Extensible Foundation:** The codebase is organized for easy refactoring and addition of new features without breaking existing functionality.